SYANiDE-/writeups/docs/writeups/HackTheBox/Machines/Breach.md

 SQL (BREACH\svc_mssql  guest@master)> exit
 ```

-I do have the credentials for the svc_mssql user, and their spn is `MSSQLSvc/breachdc.breach.vl:1433`.
-I could forge a silver ticket for that SPN for christine.
+I do have the credentials for the `svc_mssql` user, and their SPN is `MSSQLSvc/breachdc.breach.vl:1433`.
+I could forge a silver ticket for that SPN for `christine`.
 Lets do that

 ```python
 ┌──(notroot㉿elysium)-[(master) 1 ~/htb/machines/breach]